ameysunu/linode_flutter/README.md

 * Open `app.js` and add the needed tokens, redirect url: `/callback`.

 * Run node `app.js` and login to retrieve the App Token

+## Spotify API Retrieval

+Spotify token keeps expiring every 60 mins, and hence to fix this, a env variable was created on the Linode Server, from where the Spotify token can be fetched.